boltcard/bolt-nfc-android-app/README.md

 # Setup & Run instructions for Linux with Android

+## Quick

+Download the compiled APK from the latest release and install on your android phone.

+## Build instructions
 1. Install android studio https://developer.android.com/studio
 2. Install Android 12 SDK version 31 reference: https://reactnative.dev/docs/environment-setup
 “Android Studio installs the latest Android SDK by default.
 Building a React Native app with native